Is Your Cat a Maine Coon or Mix?

 For many, many generations now, this has been a fully recognized show cat, and there is a breed standard adhered to by experienced Maine Coon breeders.
 In 2021 they were the second most popular breed!

-Maine Coon mixes will happen sometimes, just as a Golden Retriever mix will happen sometimes.
-That's why we have our sections on figuring out if your cat is a Maine Coon mix, or if your rescue cat is a Maine Coon.
+That's why we have our sections on figuring out if your kitty is a Maine Coon cross, or if your rescue is a Coonie.
 It surely can happen!

-It's just easier to think a cat has some Coon in him because Coons don't look strikingly "different."
-Since Maine Coons are not bred to an extreme, but instead have a more balanced look, a long haired domestic house cat with a fluffy tail can more easily be mistaken for a Maine Coon mix.
+Since this breed is not bred to an extreme, but instead have a more balanced look, a long haired domestic house cat with a fluffy tail can more easily be assumed to be a cross.

 That's what I did with my first medium haired cat, a sweet, friendly ginger named Clyde who inspired me to learn about the breed and eventually get in touch with a breeder.